top of page

 Setters playing in the front row are allowed to attack second balls in hopes to catch the opposing defense off guard.
 Setter attacks can be very effective, when used correctly and not overused.

 A good setter dump gives the opposing blockers and defenders something to worry about in addition to the front row Outside Hitter and Middle Attacker.
 The might help lead to the front row hitters having opportunities to attack against a weaker block, because those blockers might be too focused on defending a setter dump.
-In addition to this, the opposing back row defenders might be out of position if they’re creeping up towards the net to dig a potential setter dump.

 The threat of a setter dump, as well as the proper execution of one, can be a valuable part of your offense in Rotations 4, 5, & 6.